bootsc/scene/contents/articles/broken/index.md

 ![Break on the Road][break]

 As he lugged his camera out into the field, my nervousness about private property and guns quadrupled.
 But there was nothing to be done at that point so I sat and watched.
-I noticed the fog and I wished my phone had reception.
+And waiting.
+And I noticed that the clouds and the fog was kind of sureal.  and I wished my phone had reception.
 I wondered at our luck that the babe was still sleeping and I cursed him for taking forever (ok, ok: 10 minutes).

 That night, we ended up in a mediocre motel room with an awkward smell that made me really look forward to not staying in hotel rooms anymore.
 But our dinner was surprisingly upscale and even trendy- surprised us both in such a small remote town- and the next day at the Sand Dunes was gorgeous.
 Nothing would have been different in the slightest, let alone better, if we hadn’t taken 20 minutes to pull over at the rusty old car.
 And to this day, I really love the shot.